openstack/ceilometer/doc/source/events.rst

 Event Structure
 ===============

-Events contain the following information:
+To facilitate downstream processing (billing and/or aggregation), a :doc:`minimum required data set and format <format>` has been defined for services, however events generally contain the following information:

 event_type
     A dotted string defining what event occurred, such as "compute.instance.resize.start"